neain/Roombound/README.md

 10. Improve the connection-list interaction instead of repeating the same text/button hierarchy.
 11. Visually indicate on the map which connection is currently being edited.
 * undo step 7* and set the windows to different colors

-* visualy indicate that the current room is being selected. change its color to that of the room editor window bar.
+* visualy indicate that the current room is being selected.
+Dropshadow... maybe add flashing? or blinking?
-* visualy indicate that the current connection is being selected. change its color to that of the connection editor window bar.
+* visualy indicate that the current connection is being selected. dropshadow again, maybe also change the connection color to that of the connection editor window bar.

 12.
-13. Clean up connection-editor sorting/arrows/default ordering.
+13. Clean up connection-editor sorting/arrows/default ordering. change default new connection to both instead of one way.
 14. Don't open the room editor just because a room was moved.
 15. Add NONE connection visuals.
-16. Fix NE/NW/SE/SW attachment points.
+16. Add NE/NW/SE/SW attachment points. ask gpt if there is a good convention, but put them below the current list unless it has a good idea. maybe with a line break?
-17. Add a context menu for new connection creation.
+17. Add a context window for new connection creation.
-18. Add the main-map right-click context menu.
+18. Add the main-map right-click context menu. same as the hamburger menu? maybe exactly the same, just wherever the right click happens? (or context sensitive. empty map > new room line break > normal menu)
 19. Improve how new rooms are created.
-Add context menu asking for its name and how many connections to add to it.
+Add context menu asking for its name and how many connections to add to it. maybe set its color? might need to add color to the room data...
-20. Reconsider Edit Room button placement.
-See how two rows look.
+20.
 21. Double-click blank map space to create a room there.
-22. Allow rooms to be recolored.
+22. Allow rooms to be recolored. maybe just an extra small rainbow button to the right? of the rest of the buttons.
 23. Allow room size/color changes, including resizing via a corner drag.
 24. Allow different room shapes.
 26. Save As + smarter Save behavior.